faucetsdn/udmi/docs/registrar.md

 # Registrar Overview

 The `registrar` is a utility program that registers and updates devies in Cloud IoT.
-Running `bin/registrar` will pull the necessary configuraiton values from `local/system.conf`, build the executable, and register/update devices.
+Running `bin/registrar` will pull the necessary configuration values from `local/system.conf`, build the executable, and register/update devices.

 ## Configuration